harmyderoman/vuejs-confirm-dialog/README.md

 Unfortunately, the way of passing props is not so clear to the developers.
 The problem occurs when you try to reuse a dialog instance already created with `createConfirmDialog`.
 See also the [issue](https://github.com/harmyderoman/vuejs-confirm-dialog/issues/21).

 Let's consider this process step by step.
-Props values ​​are assigned three times, the first time is default props values, in the component, this package does not show up on them in any way.
+Props values ​​are assigned three times, the first time is default props values, in the component, this plugin does not show up on them in any way.
 The second time occurs on creating an instance of the dialog, let's define these values ​​as initial props.
 The third time passing values ​​is possible when the user prompts the dialog using the `reveal` method.
 If you don't set the props behavior options, then each time you pass values, this data will be saved.

 For example, if you have an alert component and you called it with the message "Authorization failed!", then next time if you don't pass a new message value, it will show this message again.